Meta Andromeda: How to Fix Facebook & Instagram Ads Under the New Algorithm

 Let’s be honest.
 Meta wants to eliminate human interference from ad delivery.

 Every product update — Advantage+, Conversions API, audience expansion, and now Andromeda — pushes toward one goal: full AI-led advertising by 2026.
-Humans will create the creative, but the machines will decide how it’s delivered.
+Humans will create the content, but the machines will decide how it’s delivered.

 With Meta Andromeda, the advertising world is evolving rapidly.

 Mark Zuckerberg isn’t hiding it.
-Meta is investing close to USD 97 billion into AI development, and they want Meta Ads to be 100% AI-driven.
+Meta is investing close to USD 140 billion into AI development, and they want Meta Ads to be 100% AI-driven.
 The Andromeda rollout is the biggest leap yet.

 Why Your Facebook Ads Are Underperforming